 Breastfeeding is cheaper than formula, but it isn’t free.
 You’ll still need some necessities, such as nipple cream and infant support pillows.
 Most new parents spend a few hundred dollars on feeding equipment during the first year of parenthood.

-Most women, unfortunately, opt for formula over breastfeeding, in spite of the health effects of mother’s milk on the baby.
+Most women, unfortunately, opt for formula over breastfeeding, in spite of the health effects of a mother’s milk on the baby.
 Part of the reason is that federal law doesn’t allow women to take more than three months of maternity leave without a pay cut.
 This limited period makes it challenging and inconvenient to breastfeed.
 According to ABC News, 65% of American women use formula, which can cost $1,200 to $1,500 per year.

 Some expenses associated with breastfeeding or formula include:

-–Bottles in various sizes
+– Bottles in various sizes

-–Milk collection bottle
+– Milk collection bottle

-–Travel formula container
+– Travel formula container

 Buying in bulk allows you to save money on these expenses.
 Note that you can buy baby formula in powdered form, but it only stays fresh for up to 48 hours after preparation.
 If the formula stays at room temperature for more than an hour, be sure to dispose of it.